xlson/groovycsv/index.md

 * Full support for OpenCSV's configurability
 * Support for guessing separator and/or quote character
 * Support for reading csv without headers
+* Support for skipping lines at the beginning as well as empty lines

 ## Arguments to parse or parseCsv